iamdtang/posts/jasmine-vs-mocha.md

 spyOn(user, 'isValid').andReturns(true) // Jasmine
 ```

 In your code, if `user.isValid` is called during the execution of your tests, the original `user.isValid` would not be called and a fake version of it (the test double) that returns `true` would be used.
+In Sinon, a stub is a test double built on top of spies, so stubs have the ability to record how the function is being used.

+So to summarize, a spy is a type of test double that records how a function is used.
+A stub is a type of test double that acts as a controllable replace as well as having the capabilities of a spy.

 From my experience, Jasmine spies cover almost everything I need for test doubles so in many situations you won't need to use Sinon if you are using Jasmine, but you can use the two together if you would like.
 One reason I do use Sinon with Jasmine is for its fake server (more on this later).